LIVING WILL, MEDICAL DIRECTIVE, HEALTH CARE DIRECTIVE, ADVANCE DIRECTIVE FOR MUSLIMS, OR ADVANCE CARE PLANNING

 What is Living Will?

-A Living Will for Muslims or a Medical directive for Muslims is a legal document covering your end-of-life medical wishes, including withholding medical treatments, organ donations, transplantations, etc. The Living will is a strong estate plan that speaks when you cannot make the decision yourself due to inability or mental incapacity.
+A Living Will for Muslims or a Medical directive for Muslims is a legal document covering your end-of-life medical wishes, including withholding medical treatments, organ donations, transplantations, etc. The Living will is a strong estate plan that speaks when you cannot decide due to inability or mental incapacity.
+The Living Will demands moral and ethical respect for the patient.
+Islam law regarding medical bioethics emphasizes the protection of life (Hifz al-Nafs) and the well-being (Masalaha) of humanity.
+Islamic bioethics allow the refusing or allowing of treatments to preserve one life.

-What are the different names of Living Will?
+What are the different names of Living Wills?

-Living Will also refers to Medical directive, Healthcare directive, or Advanced health directive, Advance Healthcare directive, Advanced medical directive, or Advance care planning document.
+Living Will also refers to Medical directives (MD), Healthcare directives (HD), Advanced health directives (HD), Advance Healthcare directives (AHCD), Advanced medical directives (AMD), or Advance care planning (ACP) documents.

-What is difference between Islamic Living Will (or Medical directive) and Islamic Last Will (or Wasiyyah)?
+What is the difference between Islamic Living Will (or Medical directive) and Islamic Last Will (or Wasiyyah)?

-Living Will is about appointing someone to look after your medical treatment-related decisions you wish to make in a lifetime.
+Living Will is about appointing someone to look after the medical treatment-related decisions you wish to make in a lifetime.
 Islamic Will is for designating someone (i.e., an executor) to manage property distribution after you die.
-Both documents cannot be created or changed aftera person becomes mentally incapable.
+Both documents cannot be created or changed after a person becomes mentally incapable.
 Living Will is effective while you are alive, and that's why it is called "Living" will.
 On the other hand, Islamic Will is effective only after death, which is why it is called the "Last" will.
-No legal action can be performed from the Islamic Will document whena person is alive.
+No legal action can be performed from the Islamic Will document when a person is alive.
 Islamic Will becomes irrevocable and legally binding after death.
 Islamic Will or Last Will relates to property.
 Living Will relates to your medical treatments.

 How does Living Will differ from Power of Attorney for Healthcare?